flyaflya/causact/README.md

 ### CRAN Release Version

-For the current stable release, which is tailored to integrate with the `greta` package and uses `dag_greta()` to access sampling, employ the following command:
+For the current stable release, which is tailored to integrate with `greta` package and uses the soon-to-be-superseded `dag_greta()` function to access sampling, employ the following command:

 ``` r
 install.packages("causact")